 The change is applied to waiting periods that begin on or after 16 March 2020 and at the latest on 31 December 2020.
 This means that the change can be applied to a waiting period that starts on 31 December 2020 until its end.
 On the other hand, a waiting period that starts on 1 January 2021 will be handled according to the regular rules, which means we cannot pay earnings-related daily allowance for the duration of the waiting period.

-Maximum payment period
+Maximum payment period/No longer valid

 The earnings-related allowance paid on or after 1 July 2020 has not accumulated days that would be counted towards the maximum payment period of the earnings-related allowance.

 The earnings-related allowances paid will be counted towards the maximum payment period again from 1 January 2021 onward.

 Specific adjustment period and converted salary not applied

 During the pandemic, the specific adjustment period has not been applied.
 The specific adjustment period has not been used in the payment of unemployment benefits for application periods that have started on 11 May 2020 or later but at the latest before 30 June 2021.

 The specific adjustment period will therefore not be used for application periods starting before 30 June 2021.
 However, application periods starting on or after 1 July 2021 will be subject to the rules of the specific adjustment period.

 The specific adjustment period is a tool for benefits payment used to take into account the periods of adjusted daily allowance, during which you are entitled to the full earnings-related daily allowance, and the periods, during which you are not entitled to receive daily allowance at all.